22 Amazing Things to Do in Pennsylvania from Arts to Wilderness

 Visit Amish Country

-Pennsylvania has a diverse set of people and religious sects, and non is as iconic as the Amish.
+Pennsylvania has a diverse set of people and religious sects, and none is as iconic as the Amish.
 The Amish, known as Pennsylvania Dutch, forgo modern technology and live without electricity.
 Lancaster County, Pennsylvania, is home to one of the largest Amish settlements in the country.

 It might seem weird to visit a group dedicated to staying away from all things modern, but don’t worry; they love it!
 They welcome visitors, enjoy showcasing their way of life, and even sell their wares to tourists.